Akparekh01/Akparekh01/README.md

 My approach: **understand the attack to build the defence.** I work hands-on, build tools to learn concepts, and document everything.

-- 🎓 MSc Cybersecurity — RMIT University
+- 🎓 MSc Cybersecurity — RMIT University *(in progress)*
+- 🛡️ CompTIA Security+ — *in preparation*
 - 🌏 Based in Melbourne, Australia
-- 🔭 Currently: Pursing my masters and trying my best to get whatever experience I can
+- 🔭 Currently: Building a portfolio of real-world security tools
+- 📚 Learning: Network analysis, malware behaviour, web vulnerabilities

 ---